 • Observation: Note any signs of unconscious tension, somatic distress, or defensiveness from the start of the session.

 • Ask about emotions: “Can you describe a situation where the symptoms get worse?
-What feelings do you have when you talk about that?”
+What feelings do you have right now?

 • Distinguish feeling from anxiety or defense: “The tension you had was anxiety, but how did the anger feel?”